AmeerD/AmeerD.github.io/_pages/reading.md

 * Scarcity: Why Having Too Little Means So Much, Eldar Shafir & Sendhil Mullainathan
 * Utopia for Realists, Rutger Bregman
 * Humankind: A Hopeful History, Rutger Bregman
+* When We Cease to Understand the World, Benjamin Labatut

 ## The Timeline
 * Numbers Don't Lie: 71 Things You Need to Know About the World, Vaclav Smil (December 2021)